 Be sure to come prepared with a hat, sunscreen, snacks and water, as there are no restaurants in the area.

 As Mérida is so spread out, things may be much farther apart in reality than they appear on a map.
 Before making any booking, it’s best to confirm the precise walking distance from your accommodation to the city’s main square, Plaza Grande.
-From there, you can easily get around to most of the major sites.
+From there, you can easily get around to most of the major sites and bus terminals.